Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/README.md

 * `FOLLOW_UNITS` currently uses the same unit-based viewport calculation as `AUTO_FIT`.
 * Stale unit state affects map marker styling, but the Active Units table has no separate stale badge.
 * The management menu does not expose a routing-bucket field.
 Saved or externally provisioned bucket values are honored.
-* Bodycam tiles consume real WebRTC viewer connections and may expose sensitive roleplay information.
+* Bodycam tiles consume periodic image bandwidth and may expose sensitive roleplay information.
 * Model geometry and placement must be verified in the server's own interiors and map build.

 ## Documentation